Octet Baryon Masses and Magnetic Moments in Hot and Dense Isospin Asymmetric Nuclear Matter: Numerical results

-In figs. \ref{bmasst}(f) and (g), we have plotted effective masses of $\Xi^-$ and $\Xi^0$ baryons.
+In figs. \ref{bmasst1}(c) and (d), we have plotted effective masses of $\Xi^-$ and $\Xi^0$ baryons.
 Due to presence of two $s$ quarks and one non strange quark ($u$ or $d$) in $\Xi$ baryons, the decrease in the effective masses as a function of density is least as compared to other baryons.
-Further, with the rise of asymmetry parameter, at given density and temperature of medium, the effective mass of $\Xi^-$ decreases, whereas, effective mass of $\Xi^0$ increase.
-This is because of dominance of decreasing of $m_d^*$ quark in $\Xi^-$ and increasing $m_u^*$ quark in $\Xi^0$ with the rise of isospin asymmetry.
+Further, with the rise of asymmetry parameter, at given density and temperature of medium, the effective mass of $\Xi^-$ decreases, whereas, effective mass of $\Xi^0$ increases.
+This is because of dominance of decreasing $m_d^*$ in the case of $\Xi^-$ and increasing $m_u^*$ in the case of $\Xi^0$ with the rise of isospin asymmetry of the medium.

 Now we will discuss the medium modification of the magnetic moments of octet baryons.
-In \cref{mmt}, we plot effective magnetic moments of octet baryons as a function of density at temperatures T = 0 and $100$ MeV and isospin asymmetry parameters $I=0,0.3$ and $0.5$.
+In \cref{mmt1,mmt2}, we plot effective magnetic moments of octet baryons as a function of density at temperatures T = 0 and $100$ MeV and isospin asymmetry parameters $I=0,0.3$ and $0.5$.
 To understand the explicit dependence of effective magnetic moments on density, temperature of the medium and asymmetry parameter, we have presented the magnetic moments of octet baryons in \cref{mmval} and \cref{mmvaldifft}.
 On comparing the values for $\rho_B=0$ at T = 0 MeV and T = 100 MeV respectively, in \cref{mmval} and \cref{mmvaldifft}, we find that the magnetic moments of baryons are almost same at T = 0 MeV and T = 100 MeV.
 However, at $\rho_B=\rho_0$, there is a noticeable change in the values of magnetic moments of baryons, with the increase of temperature as well as with the increase of asymmetry parameter.